A community leader partnering with people to achieve fulfilling lives.

 Upcoming Events

 The Blossom Bash Is Back!
-Save-the-date!
+May 16th at Quonquont Farm

 We’re excited to announce our upcoming Blossom Bash event.
 We’ll be returning to the beautiful Quonquont Farm in Whately on Thursday, May 16th, 2024 for a special evening of good food. good times, all for good!
 Mark you calendars to celebrate and support our work at JFS.
-Click here for more information and to learn about Sponsorship Opportunities.
+Click here for more information, tickets, and to learn about Sponsorship Opportunities.

 Building Resilience from Within: A 6-week self-care series for caregivers and anyone experiencing stress in their lives!